vinivgc/platform-engineering-aws/README.md

-# platform-engineering-aws
+# Platform Engineering Project – AWS Internal Developer Platform
-This project simulates an internal developer platform on AWS using EKS and Terraform.
+This project simulates a real-world internal developer platform on AWS, using Terraform for infrastructure provisioning, EKS for workload orchestration, and GitHub Actions for CI/CD.

+The goal is to demonstrate practical Platform Engineering concepts with a focus on simplicity, scalability, and real-world tradeoffs.